0xnu/kikiola/tutorials/generate_and_store_embeddings_docs_images.md

 ## Kikiola - Generate and Store Embeddings

 The below example demonstrates how to generate embeddings from a document or images using OpenAI API.
-It supports formats such as `.PDF`, `.CSV`, `.XLSX`, `.JPG`, `.PNG`, `.WEBP`, and `.GIF`.
+It supports formats such as `.pdf`, `.csv`, `.xlsx`, `.jpg`, `.png`, `.webp`, and `.gif`.
 It takes the document or images, extracts text, and uses the [text-embedding-3-small](https://platform.openai.com/docs/guides/embeddings) model to generate embeddings before storing them in Kikiola.
 You can use the stored embeddings for various use cases, such as [Retrieval Augmented Generation](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/) (RAG).

 1. Install the required libraries if you haven't already: